haoqichen20/phuego/README.md

 phuego -sf "path/to/support_data_folder/" -rf "path/to/desired_result_folder/" -tpath "path/to/protein_list.txt" -ru -k 0.8 -k 0.9 -fg "C" -fg "B" -nf "edgelist"
 ```

 ### 4).
-Batch job submission (LSF cluster).
+Batch job submission (LSF cluster)
-Each phuego run works with one protein list and one damping factor.
-If you have multiple protein lists (e.g., from a set of experiment), and/or would like to test multiple damping factors, you could use a .sh script to call phuego multiple times, and submit jobs in batch manner.
+Each phuEGO run works with one protein list and one damping factor.
+If you have multiple protein lists (e.g., from a set of experiment), and/or would like to test multiple damping factors, you could use a .sh script to call phuEGO multiple times, and submit jobs in batch manner.
 Below we provide a .sh script for a LSF cluster as an example.

 To do so, first create a test_datasets.txt file that store the path to all your protein list files: